 2. Get your WordPress hosting sorted

-- InMotion hosting is specifically optimized for WordPress, a WordPress site on InMotion is really really fast
+- InMotion hosting is specifically optimized for WordPress.
+A WordPress site on InMotion is fast.

-- WordPress sites hosted on InMotion are secure - besides auto-updates, many of the normal weaknesses of WordPress are specifically protected by InMotion
+- WordPress sites hosted on InMotion are secure.
+Besides auto-updates, many of the normal weaknesses of WordPress are specifically negated by InMotion.

-- InMotion have a lot of WordPress support gurus, so if we have any questions, they sort it our for us in minutes.
+- InMotion have a lot of WordPress support gurus.
+If we have any questions, they sort it out quickly.

 3. Get a domain or create a sub-domain for your blog

-In all likelihood your host will be using CPanel to manage the hosting service.
-If you choose a package which allows you to host a single website, then you're already done.
+In all likelihood, your host will be using CPanel to manage the hosting service.
+If you choose a package that allows you to host a single website, then you're already done.

-If you are hosting on a service which allows you to create multiple websites, you'll probably need to add either a subdomain or an add-on domain.
-And add-on domain is a brand new domain such as https://www.collectiveray.com, whilst a sub-domain would be something like http://awesomeness.collectiveray.com
+If you are hosting on a service that allows you to create multiple websites, you'll probably need to add either a subdomain or an add-on domain.
+An add-on domain is a brand new domain such as https://www.collectiveray.com, whilst a sub-domain would be something like awesomeness.collectiveray.com.